MonsterZelek/a/Home.md

 </p>
 <br>

 Please note that this Wiki isn't 100% completed yet.
 Some pages don't exist yet and some have incomplete information.
-We will add more content to this over time 😃 .
+We will add more content over time 😃.
+If you can't find the information you're looking for, you can always ask in the [issue section](https://github.com/spacehuhn/esp8266_deauther/issues).

 ### [Supported Devices](https://github.com/spacehuhn/esp8266_deauther/wiki/Supported-Devices)
 What devices are supported and what you have to look at when buying them.